 Minor side effects one may experience while taking Mefloquine include gastrointestinal disturbances and dizziness, which tend to be mild and temporary.
 Other minor side effects, such as nausea, dizziness, and difficulty sleeping, usually do not last long and do not require stopping the drug.
-Travellers who experience serious side effects should see a physician.
+Travelers who experience serious side effects should see a physician.
 More serious side effects at the recommended dosage have rarely occurred.
 Mefloquine should NOT be used by:

-· travellers with a history of epilepsy or psychiatric disorder,
+- travelers with a history of epilepsy or psychiatric disorder,

-· travellers with a known hypersensitivity to mefloquine.
+- travelers with a known hypersensitivity to mefloquine.

 In consultation with a physician, pregnant women and children less than 30 pounds may use mefloquine, when travel to an area with chloroquine-resistant malaria is unavoidable.

-DOXYCYCLINE: Travellers who cannot take Mefloquine should take Doxycycline to prevent malaria if they are traveling in a malaria area.
+DOXYCYCLINE: Travelers who cannot take Mefloquine should take Doxycycline to prevent malaria if they are traveling in a malaria area.
 This drug is taken every day at an adult dose of 100 mg, to begin on the day before entering the malaria area, while there, and continued for 4 weeks after leaving.
 If Doxycycline is used, there is no need to take other preventive drugs, such as Chloroquine.

 Possible side effects include skin photosensitivity that may result in an exaggerated sunburn reaction.
 Wearing a hat and using sunblock can minimize this risk.
 Women who take Doxycycline may develop vaginal yeast infections and should discuss this with their doctor before using Doxycycline.